noelGordon96/2HOL-Helper/README.txt

 - While in game the following hotkeys are active:
 	- T ---------- This will set a timer for a given number of minutes
+	- C ---------- Cancel any active timers
-	- V ---------- This will take you to the online TwoTech crafting guide
+	- G ---------- This will take you to the online TwoTech crafting guide
 	- ESC -------- Minimize the crafting guide and switch back to the game (Only works while in the guide)

 - Right click on the programs tray icon (2HOL icon) and use one of the following menu items: